dugramen/spellcheck/README.md

 -  Add `all` to use all the algorithms in the program

-*Note: Edit Distance is particularly slow, so don't use too many words or evalutaions with it*
+*Note: "Edit Distance" is particularly slow, so don't use too many words or evalutaions with that algorithm*

 *The main algorithm uses Peter Norvig's technique*